Tech Roles

 Use this checklist to turn a generic software engineer resume into an ATS-safe, recruiter-readable, role-targeted version.

-Many software engineer resumes list impressive stacks but still miss interviews.
+Many software engineer resumes list impressive stacks but still miss interviews when the file structure does not sabotage the evidence.

-The issue is usually evidence quality and role alignment, not missing buzzwords.
+The issue is usually evidence quality and role alignment, not missing buzzwords once you compare the parsed output with the version in your head.

 The 8-point tech resume checklist